Fall of Tenochtitlan: Cortés goes to Tenochtitlan

 It once was widely believed that the Aztecs first thought Cortés was Quetzalcoatl, a mythical god prophesied to return to Mexico—coincidentally in the same year Cortés landed and from the same direction he came.
 This is now believed to have been a myth of the conquerors, and perhaps of natives who wished to rationalize the actions of the Aztec tlatoani, Moctezuma II.
 Most scholars agree that the Aztecs, especially the inner circle around Moctezuma, did not believe that Cortés was a god in any shape or form.
 Messages between Cortés and Moctezuma, however, frequently allude to the legend, which was widely known across the Aztec dominions to both Aztecs and their subjects.
 It strongly influenced them, as Bernal Díaz del Castillo repeatedly attests.

 Moctezuma sent a group of noblemen and other emissaries to meet Cortés at Quauhtechcac.
-These emissaries brought golden jewelry as a gift, which greatly pleased the Spaniards.
+These emissaries brought golden jewellery as a gift, which greatly pleased the Spaniards.
 According to the Florentine Codex, Lib.
 12, f.6r., Moctezuma also ordered his messengers to carry the highly symbolic penacho (headdress) of Quetzalcoatl de Tula to Cortés and place it on him.
 As news about the strangers reached the capital city, Moctezuma became increasingly fearful and considered fleeing the city.
 He reportedly resigned himself to what he considered to be the fate of his people.

 Cortés continued on his march toward Tenochtitlan.
-Before entering the city, on November 8, 1519, Cortés and his troops prepared for battle, armoring themselves and their horses, and arranging in proper military rank.
-Four horsemen led the procession.
-Behind these horsemen were five contingents: foot soldiers with iron swords and wooden or leather shields; horsemen in cuirasses, armed with iron lances, swords, and wooden shields; crossbowmen; more horsemen; soldiers armed with arquebuses; and lastly, native peoples from Tlaxcalan, Tliliuhquitepec, and Huexotzinco.
-The indigenous soldiers wore cotton armor and were armed with shields and crossbows; many carried provisions in baskets or bundles while others escorted the cannons on wooden carts.
+Before entering the city, on November 8, 1519, Cortés and his troops prepared for battle by armoring themselves and their horses, and arranging into military rank with four leading horsemen followed by five contingents of foot soldiers.
+The contingents had iron swords and wooden or leather shields; horsemen in cuirasses, armed with iron lances, swords, and wooden shields; crossbowmen; more horsemen; soldiers armed with arquebus guns; and lastly, indigenous soldiers from Tlaxcalan, Tliliuhquitepec, and Huexotzinco armed with cotton armor and shields and crossbows, many of whom carried provisions in baskets or bundles or escorted the cannons on wooden carts.

 Cortés's army entered the city on the flower-covered causeway from Iztapalapa, associated with the god Quetzalcoatl.
 Cortés was amicably received by Moctezuma.
 The captive woman Malinalli Tenépal, also known as Doña Marina, translated from Nahuatl to Chontal Maya; the Spaniard Gerónimo de Aguilar translated from Chontal Maya to Spanish.